jakekidd/breadcoin/README.md

 ## Core Mechanics

-The BreadCoin contract is designed to be straightforward but engaging, with features that control supply, pricing, and user interaction.
+The BreadCoin contract is designed to be straightforward.
+It has features that control supply, pricing, and user interaction.

 ### Pricing Model

-The price of BreadCoin is designed to increase over time in a predictable manner.
+The price of BreadCoin increases over time linearly, #inflation

 - **Linear Inflation**: The price for one BreadCoin starts at 1 wei and increases by 1 wei with every new block mined after the contract's deployment.
 The price can be checked at any time using the `price()` view function.
-- **Bulk Discount**: A 10% discount is automatically applied to the total cost when purchasing 100 or more loaves in a single transaction.
+- ~~**Bulk Discount**: A 10% discount is automatically applied to the total cost when purchasing 100 or more loaves in a single transaction.~~
-- **Cost Calculation**: The `quote(numLoaves)` function allows users to get an exact cost for a specific number of loaves, including any applicable bulk discounts.
+- **Cost Calculation**: The `quote(numLoaves)` function allows users to get an exact cost for a specific number of loaves.
+We removed the bulk discount after it caused a ruckus

 ### Acquiring BreadCoin (Baking)